Richard Rodgers Theatre: Development and early years

 Chanin acquired the residences at 226 to 236 West 46th Street in January 1924.
 Two months later, the Chanin Construction Company filed plans for the construction of a new theater on 46th Street, to cost $1.1 million.
 Irwin Chanin was a newcomer to the Broadway theater industry, so he hired Herbert Krapp, an experienced architect who had designed multiple Broadway theaters for the Shubert brothers.
 Krapp designed the theater's facade in a more ornate manner than his previous commissions.
 Irwin Chanin, who built the theater with his brother Henry, wished to lure visitors with architecture because they did not have the booking chain or an established reputation in the theatrical industry.
 The New York Times quoted Irwin as saying: "We hope with this particular theater to carry out the new modern thought in the art of the theatrical world."

 The Chanins had no experience in operating theaters, and they hired Andrew J. Cobe to lease the theater to an operator.
 In October 1924, the Shuberts leased Chanin's 46th Street Theatre for twenty-one years at a cost of $2 million.
 The theater's owners received a $625,000 loan the following January, and the Chanins finalized their lease that month.
 Krapp designed the 46th Street Theatre with ornate decorations, including theatrical masks, in sharp contrast to simpler brick-faced theaters that he had designed for the Shuberts.

-The 46th Street, as the theater was called, officially opened on February 8, 1925, with a production of Is Zat So?.
+The 46th Street, as the theater was called, officially opened on February 7, 1925; its first production was Is Zat So?.
 (Note: Some sources cite the 1924 Greenwich Village Follies, which transferred from the Shubert Theatre and Winter Garden Theatre, as the first production.
 The Broadway League does not report the Greenwich Village Follies as having been staged at the 46th Street Theatre.)
 Most of the 46th Street's early runs consisted of shows that were transferred from other theaters, including Is Zat So?, which had transferred from the 39th Street Theatre.
 The Greenwich Village Follies was staged at the 46th Street in December 1925, after which Is Zat So? returned to the theater to complete its run.
 Following this were John Colton's The Shanghai Gesture in 1926 and an eight-week long engagement by Sacha Guitry and his wife Yvonne Printemps later that year.
 The Spider premiered in 1927, followed by a short run of Baby Mine.
 The 46th Street's first hit was Laurence Schwab's musical Good News, which opened in September 1927 and ran 551 performances.
 Schwab and his collaborators staged another hit in 1929, the golf-themed Follow Thru, with 401 performances.
 The decade ended with Top Speed, which featured Ginger Rogers in her Broadway debut.